PranshuSama/PotHole_yolo/README.md

 # PotHole_yolo

-🛣️ Roadside Object Detection using YOLO – Saudi Arabia Hackathon Project
+🛣️ Roadside Object Detection using YOLO

 📌 Overview

-This project was developed as part of a Hackathon in Saudi Arabia, focusing on enhancing road safety and improving urban infrastructure.
-Using the YOLO (You Only Look Once) object detection model, we performed real-time detection and classification of roadside anomalies that can lead to accidents or public inconvenience.
+This project focuses on enhancing road safety and improving urban infrastructure through AI-powered object detection.
+By leveraging the YOLO (You Only Look Once) model, the system performs real-time detection and classification of various roadside anomalies that may contribute to accidents or public inconvenience.

 🎯 Objective

-The primary goal of this project is to reduce traffic accidents and improve public infrastructure maintenance by detecting and classifying hazardous roadside elements.
-Our AI-powered solution aims to assist municipalities and urban planners in identifying and resolving infrastructure issues proactively.
+The aim of this project is to reduce road-related hazards and assist in the timely maintenance of public infrastructure by identifying and categorizing potentially dangerous roadside elements.
+The solution is designed to support municipalities and urban planning bodies in proactive decision-making.

 🧠 Technology Stack
-	•	Model Used: YOLO (You Only Look Once) – for real-time object detection
+	•	Model: YOLO (You Only Look Once) – for real-time object detection
 	•	Frameworks: Python, OpenCV, PyTorch (or TensorFlow, if applicable)
-	•	Dataset: Curated images from Saudi Arabia’s roads, labeled across 11 unique classes
+	•	Dataset: Custom-labeled images covering diverse roadside conditions across 11 distinct classes

 🗂️ Detected Classes

-We classified the detected objects into the following 11 categories:
+The model detects and classifies the following 11 categories:
 	1. Graffiti
 	2. Faded Signage
 	3. Potholes